jaodunmuntasir/jaodunmuntasir/README.md

 # Hi there, I'm Jaodun Muntasir 👋

 Welcome to my GitHub profile!
-I'm a passionate developer who loves exploring new technologies and building innovative solutions.
+I'm a passionate full-stack developer who loves exploring new technologies and building innovative solutions.
 Here's a bit more about me:

 ---